-Can be called only once.
-Afterwards, attributes cannot be changed anymore!
+After being called attributes cannot be changed anymore!
 Instead, extras can be changed only AFTER calling this store() function.

-Note After successful storage, those links that are in the cache, and for which also the parent node is already stored, will be automatically stored.
-The others will remain unstored.

-Parameters with\transaction - if False, no transaction is used.
+- Note After successful storage, those links that are in the cache, and for which also the parent node is already stored, will be automatically stored.
+The others will remain unstored. - Parameters with\transaction if False, no transaction is used.
 This is meant to be used ONLY if the outer calling function has already a transaction open!